teklynk/twitch_api_public/README.md

 ## What is this?

 This is a way to run your own Twitch API service that only requires the user name/channel name to pull data.
+No need to first get the user id before making other requests.
 This is useful when creating your own Twitch tools/apps and just want to get data from Twitch without passing in your client id, auth token into your code and manually refreshing your auth token every 3 months.
+Auth token refreshes on the server every day.
 All requests use GET to pull data.
 Nothing is posted back to Twitch.

 ## Requirements